primedata-ai/docs/docs/events-dynamics.md

 ### <span style={{color: ORANGE}}>Sessions</span>

 Every events except **system** events always have a `session_id` attached along.
 This `session_id` is generated on the client side.
 Theoretically speaking, `session_id` logically groups logical events from a same physical person together.
-A person (or Profile) could have multiple sessions (from different clients/devices, or long gap between interactions from a same device (it's up the client side to decide the boundary between session).
+A person (or Profile) could have multiple sessions (from different clients/devices, or long gap between interactions from a same device (it's up the client side to decide the boundary between sessions).

 ### <span style={{color: GREEN}}>Profiles</span>